mirkoalicastro/selective-test-runner/README.md

 | **JUnit 4** | `@Test` |
 | **TestNG** | `@Test` |

-No configuration needed -- all three are detected automatically.
+No configuration needed: all three are detected automatically.

 ## Goals reference